 Faxing with MagicJack Plus and Beyond – The Advantages

-MagicJack+, 2014 MJPlus device, GO dongle and EXPRESS are better attuned to handle consistent transmission and faxing of materials.
+The plus device, 2014 Plus device, GO device and EXPRESS are all better attuned to handle consistent transmission and faxing of materials.
 A couple of things stand out when you use the MagicJack Plus or new devices for faxing:

 The ‘default’ operational speed of fax transmissions are higher.
 There is no need to select a speed from the computer as it auto-adjusts to the optimum speed.
 Even the most basic devices can register up to 14000 to 15000 baud rates.

 You can use the MagicJack Plus 2014 both as a fax and a business phone simultaneously, though the performance isn’t as consistent.
 But availability of additional Ethernet ports open up future options to refine this aspect

 With the advent of MJ WiFi on cards, digital transmission of faxing materials is a distinct possibility in the near future, something which was discussed during the early exchanges regarding the massive upgrades planned as part of the MagicJack GO.

 Ability to work over the internet with or without a computer lends flexibility of email-to-fax or fax-to-email features.

 Be aware though of the data plan of your internet as well as qualified extension of your ‘unlimited calls’ clause on the MagicJack or MagicJack Plus devices.
 Transmitting a document with text and images isn’t particularly light on the phone line, and most offers of ‘unlimited’ usually cap bandwidth/data use with an upper limit in ‘fine-print’.
 If in any sort of doubt, contact your internet service provider (ISP) before you commence faxing with MagicJack as a business option.